CHAPTER 5 (PART 3)

 The Static Coda

 The tonic chord of the cadence can also be prolonged by the use of static harmony.
-This has the effect of delaying the end of the musical phrase.
+This has the effect of extending the end of the musical phrase.
 This I will refer to this as a static coda.

 All the techniques explained in the previous chapters for prolonging the tonic in the opening section static harmony can be applied to the prolongation of the tonic chord in the cadence.
 These are:

-• Static harmony deploying a variety of auxiliary chords, interspersed between tonic chords
+• Static harmony deploying a variety of auxiliary chords, interspersed between tonic chords.

 • The use of a tonic pedal note underscoring the static harmony.